History of Cyprus: 1950 onwards

 The de facto state of Northern Cyprus was proclaimed in 1975 under the name of the Turkish Federated State of Cyprus.
 The name was changed to its present form, the Turkish Republic of Northern Cyprus, on 15 November 1983.
 Recognised only by Turkey, Northern Cyprus is considered by the international community to be part of the Republic of Cyprus.

-In 2002 UN Secretary General Kofi Annan started a new round of negotiations for the unification of the island.
-In 2004 after long negotiations between both sides a plan for unification of the island emerged.
-The resulting plan was supported by United Nations, European Union and the United States.
+In 2002, UN Secretary General Kofi Annan started a new round of negotiations for the unification of the island.
+In 2004, after long negotiations between both sides, a plan for unification of the island emerged.
+The resulting plan was supported by the United Nations, the European Union, and the United States.
 The nationalists on both sides campaigned for the rejection of the plan, the result being that Turkish Cypriots accepted the plan while Greek Cypriots rejected it overwhelmingly.

-After Cyprus became a member of the European Union in 2004, it adopted the euro as its currency on January 1, 2008, replacing the previously used Cypriot pound; Northern Cyprus continued to use the Turkish lira.
+After Cyprus became a member of the European Union in 2004, it adopted the euro as its currency on 1 January 2008, replacing the previously used Cypriot pound; Northern Cyprus continued to use the Turkish lira.

 The political environment is dominated by the communist AKEL, the liberal conservative Democratic Rally, the centrist Democratic Party and the social-democratic EDEK.

 In 2008, Dimitris Christofias became the country's first Communist head of state.
 Due to his involvement in the 2012–13 Cypriot financial crisis, Christofias did not run for re-election in 2013.
-The Presidential election in 2013 resulted in Democratic Rally candidate Nicos Anastasiades winning 57.48% of the vote.
+The presidential election in 2013 resulted in Democratic Rally candidate Nicos Anastasiades winning 57.48% of the vote.
 As a result, Anastasiades was sworn in on 28 February 2013.
 Anastasiades was re-elected with 56% of the vote in the 2018 presidential election.
 On 28 February 2023, Nikos Christodoulides, the winner of the 2023 presidential election run-off, was sworn in as the eighth president of the Republic of Cyprus.